jszmajda/blog/essays/_posts/_2016-10-19-building-great-teams.md

 heesham Great read!
 Really helpful on how to conduct the 1-1’s.
 Curious to see how you keep track of the 1-1 with 70 people and remember everything about them?
 Is there a system you have in place?

-joshsz oh sure the nurse/doctor thing - that’s the example in the Psych Safety video, no?
+jesssz oh sure the nurse/doctor thing - that’s the example in the Psych Safety video, no?
 I think the key is to show that when you’re a leader you’re still vulnerable and human.
 You will make mistakes, so make sure you acknowledge that regularly with your team and set the expectation that you need their support just like you expect them to need your support.
 "To err is human" :slightly_smiling_face:
 I’ve found that the essence of “being human” is what it takes to create psych safety.
 Empathize with your team and help them empathize with you too by getting to know you.

 [8:45 AM]